Blog

 Enhanced Security

-Security is one of the biggest advantages of SaaS eCommerce platforms as compared to on-premise solutions because they're hosted in secure data centers instead of your own office space or home office.
+Security is one of the biggest advantages of SaaS ecommerce platforms as compared to on-premise solutions because they're hosted in secure data centers instead of your own office space or home office.
 This means fewer security threats when hackers attack —because they're attacking a hosted solution instead of your own servers.
 Security is also easier to manage because you don't need to hire an IT professional to keep your software up-to-date on patches and other security measures.

 Access From Anywhere